fahimfaisaal/settle-map/README.md

 });
 ```

-Get result immediettl on reject any item
+Get result immediately on reject any item

 ```ts
 settled.on("reject", ({ error, item, index }) => {